epochtalk/epochtalk_server/CONTRIBUTIONS.md

 * Pass CI tests/build

+  Any time code is pushed to this repo, our CI system will automatically run tests and attempt to build the project for production release.
+When viewing the branch on GitHub, it will either show up as test/CI `passing` or `failed`.

+  Code that doesn't pass the tests and CI build will not be merged!
+Please view the results and fix your code accordingly.
+If you have any questions or get stuck, feel free to submit an issue to this project for help.

 * Submit a pull request

   Once your code is ready, submit a pull request and an internal team member